lbr77/lbr77/AWESOME-STARS.md

 - [Codium-ai/pr-agent](https://github.com/Codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
 - [wifiphisher/wifiphisher](https://github.com/wifiphisher/wifiphisher) - The Rogue Access Point Framework
 - [open-mmlab/mmocr](https://github.com/open-mmlab/mmocr) - OpenMMLab Text Detection, Recognition and Understanding Toolbox
-- [breezedeus/CnOCR](https://github.com/breezedeus/CnOCR) - CnOCR: Awesome Chinese/English OCR toolkits based on PyTorch/MXNet, It comes with 20+ well-trained models for different application scenarios and can be used directly after installation. 【基于 PyTorch/M
+- [breezedeus/CnOCR](https://github.com/breezedeus/CnOCR) - CnOCR: Awesome Chinese/English OCR Python toolkits based on PyTorch.
+It comes with 20+ well-trained models for different application scenarios and can be used directly after installation. 【基于 PyTorch/
 - [BoscoDomingo/SpotifyMatcher](https://github.com/BoscoDomingo/SpotifyMatcher) - Match your local files to Spotify's database, so you can listen to them anywhere you go!
 - [Calamari-OCR/calamari](https://github.com/Calamari-OCR/calamari) - Line based ATR Engine based on OCRopy
 - [hacs/integration](https://github.com/hacs/integration) - HACS gives you a powerful UI to handle downloads of all your custom needs.